 Most spaghetti squashes will take around 40-50 minutes to fully roast, depending on the size of the squash; but if you have a small squash, it’s a good idea to check it after 20-30 minutes or so.

-Scoop out the strands, and add tomato sauce, cheesy sauce, alfredo sauce, pesto, or any other sauce you’d add to pasta.
+Scoop out the strands, and add tomato sauce, cheesy sauce, alfredo sauce, salad dressing, pesto, or any other sauce you’d add to pasta.

 You could also top the spaghetti squash with a coconut curry or stew, like you’d do with rice.
 It is the perfect blank canvas for thousands of recipes.

 Below are a few of my favorite sauces to use with spaghetti squash.